TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/migration_guides/sdfm_migration_guide_2025_00.md

 - **Public API validation**: All public APIs validate the handle parameter for NULL and perform array bounds checking for index parameters (channel, pru_core)
 - **Internal structure validation**: Each API validates the internal structure pointers it accesses (e.g., attrs, priv, sdfm_interface) for NULL before dereferencing

+\note These changes are not mentioned in the "Additional Details" column of the \ref SDFM_MIGRATION_GUIDE_2025_00_APIS_MODIFIED section below.
+The \ref SDFM_MIGRATION_GUIDE_2025_00_APIS_MODIFIED section describes changes in addition to the points mentioned above.

 ### New APIs Added

 <table>